On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - All appliances (e.g., stove, refrigerator) are clean and operable.

-- Each bedroom has a minimum ceiling height of seven (7) feet and must be at least eight (8) x ten (10) feet.
+- Each bedroom has a minimum ceiling height of seven (7) feet and must be at least eight (8) by ten (10) feet.

-- Each bedroom has at least four (4) square feet of closet space (the closet must also have a rod) that does not impede the eighty (80) square feet of floor space.
+- Each bedroom has at least four (4) square feet of closet space with rod.
+A permanently-installed, free-standing closet that does not impede the eighty (80) square feet of floor space is acceptable.

-- Each bedroom must have a secondary means of exiting the unit, i.e. a window with a clear opening of at least 5.7 square feet and a maximum of 44
+- Each bedroom must have a secondary means of exiting the unit, i.e. a window with a clear opening of at least 5.7 square feet (approximately 2 feet by 3 feet) and a maximum of 44

 inches from the floor.